-While cats claim to be independent, we know the truth.
+While cats claim to be independent, we know the truth!
 They go to water without their human.
-So I thought I’d find out just how long it’s ok to leave a cat without company.
+So I thought I’d find out just how long cats cope without company.
 And the exact amount of time will surprise you...

-But rather than canceling all holiday plans, try to work with their secretly sensitive heart.
+But rather than cancelling all holiday plans, try to work with their secretly sensitive heart.
 Having a cat sitter visit at least once a day to top up food, water and pat levels will be greatly appreciated.
 That outlet (and that lap) will mean the world to them.
-Leaving familiar smells like pillows and couch covers as well as food puzzles and even putting the TV on a timer will really help to fill in those gaps between those sitter visits.

 Just brace yourself for the Academy Award winning performance when you return though.
 They might pretend your return doesn’t mean anything to them.
 But trust me, they’re doing cartwheels…on the inside!